Digital-Vernacular/EDB_old/README.md

 ### About this project

-This project was intended to help ease the transition from a setups' `readme` to a dashboard by creating a `standard` on the variables used within the configuration of said dashboard/s this project, this is accomplished by creating a `Settings Page` with the
+This project was intended to help ease the transition from a setups' `readme` to a dashboard by creating a `standard` on the variables, thereby making it easier for users to share their dashboards almost like having a universal key

 ![underConstruction](https://github.com/user-attachments/assets/e78e8c9e-5926-4368-bff3-e3b9d27109f6)